 Video shows the opening ceremony of the World Health Summit on October 24, 2021 in Germany’s Berlin.
 Several high profile dignitaries addressed the event, one of them being the member of the Board of Management and Head of the Pharmaceuticals Division of Bayer AG, Stefan Oelrich.

 At the counters of 1:29:40, Stefan can be heard addressing the summit on “innovation,” “health of all” policy, “sustainability” among other things.
-Speaking on innovation in the industry, he said, “……We’ve seen the vaccines as the perfect example during this crisis, but innovations in the field of biotech also radically upend our view on many other diseases, especially NCDs(write what it stands for).
+Speaking on innovation in the industry, he said, “……We’ve seen the vaccines as the perfect example during this crisis, but innovations in the field of biotech also radically upend our view on many other diseases, especially NCDs(Non-communicable diseases).
 We can now think of curing many of those diseases not just by treating symptoms …..
 And for us, therefore we’re really taking that leap- us as a company, Bayer, in the cell or gene therapy, which to me is one of these examples where really we’re going to make a difference hopefully moving forward.
 There are some- Ultimately the mRNA vaccines are an example for that cell or gene therapy- I always like to say, if we had surveyed two years ago in public, ‘would you be willing to take gene or cell therapy and inject it into your body?’ we would’ve probably had a 95 percent refusal rate.
 I think this pandemic has also opened many people’s eyes to innovation in the way that was maybe not possible before (sic)” he continues.

 Notably, some users claimed that he said “selling gene therapy” when actually said “cell or gene therapy.”